 - X=221 Y=0 Z=63 mm, this is the most aft mass centering estimated from our mass analysis, when there is no fuel left, but there are a passenger and luggage at the back.

-- X=250 Y=0 Z=89 mm, this is the center of gravity that will allow us to stall the aircraft in ground effect, the one that guaranty full control in all cases.
-This gives a guarantee of full longitudinal control of the aircraft in the worst scenario and is represented by the red line in the following image.
+- X=290 Y=0 Z=89 mm, this is the center of gravity that will allow us to stall the aircraft even in ground effect with the current design.

 The elevator design should be modified so that it can produce more force at maximum deflection, this would push the red line forward, and eventually in front of the blue rectangle.